meliao/osdc_support/intro.rst

     * Select your Division at your Institution.
     * Researchers involved in protocols need to complete CITI Basic/Refresher - "Need to Enroll for Research Staff"
     * Responsible and Ethical Conduct of Research course - "Yes"
-* Once complete, send your certificate and OSDC username to accounts@opencloudconsortium.org
+* Once complete, send your certificate to accounts@opencloudconsortium.org

 VIDEO: OSDC Demo
 ^^^^^^^^^^^^^^^^